-Prerequisites: AR1370 and AR2430 or consent of the department with portfolio Notes: Audit restrictions may apply.
+Prerequisites: AR1370 and AR2430 or consent of the department with portfolio

 Transfer: UA, UC, UL, AU, AF, CU, KUC, CUC, GMU

 AR3380 3 (1.5-0-1.5) UT 90 Hours 30 Weeks Special Projects in Studio Disciplines

 Special projects in studio discipline not normally available under existing courses.
 The student and the instructor will determine the validity of the project.